mike99mac/minimy-mike99mac/README.md

 - Start Minimy and use it!

 ## Acquire the hardware
-The recommended hardware is a Raspberry Pi (RasPi) 5B with 4 or 8 GB of memory.
+The recommended hardware is a Raspberry Pi (RasPi) 5 with 8 GB of memory or a jetson orin nano.

 A Rasberry Pi 400 is another option.
 It allows the CPU to be *offboard* which frees up space onboard to house batteries.
 The CPUs also run a lot cooler due to the massive heat sink.

-Hopefully the RasPi 5 will be out soon and will be more powerful, run cooler, and be easier to procure.

 For a microphone, a flat, disk type with a mute/unmute switch for visible privacy is recommended.
 Don't use a cheap one.
 It is best to move the microphone away from the speakers and closer to the center of the room.